-Apple has announced that the next version of macOS - macOS 10.14 - will be given the name Mojave (that’s pronounced as Mo Harvey, if you were wondering).
+Apple has announced that the next version of macOS - macOS 10.14 - will be called Mojave, after the desert.

 Despite claims that the company was steering away from making big changes in the upcoming version of the operating system - according to Bloomberg sources, during a company meeting the company had said that its main focus in the next version of the Mac operating system will be "security and performance improvements" - Apple’s Tim Cook promised that the next release of MacOS will be: “Choc full of new fearless inspired by Pro users, but designed for everyone,” adding that is is going to: “Take Mac a huge leap forward.”